mozilla-services/docs/source/server-devguide/profiling.rst

 =========

-The base application provides a Profiler that knows how to generate profiling data that you'll be able to vizualize in *KCacheGrind*.
+The base application provides a Profiler that knows how to generate profiling data that you'll be able to visualize in *KCacheGrind*.

 To enable it you can toggle the *profile* flag to **True** in your paster file.
 See :ref:`Configuring the Profiler <profile-config>`.